 While your colleagues provide bedside care, you’ll be a member of a leadership team that plans, organizes, and implements programs within a rapidly changing healthcare system.

-Your role may also include educating patients or guiding nursing staff development in a variety of academic and health care settings.
+As a graduate of the education track, your role may also include educating patients.
+You may find yourself guiding nursing staff development in a variety of academic and healthcare settings.
+Finally, you will be well-prepared for PhD studies in nurse

 Graduate Nursing Handbook (PDF)